Engineering Hubbard models with gated two-dimensional moir\'e systems: Results

 \subsubsection{$1/8$-doping ($\nu=7/8$)}

 We study our square moiré system at filling $\nu=7/8$, i.e., $1/8$-hole-doped in the convention of the Hubbard model.
-In the this section, we show a phase diagram scanning a range of gate separation $d$ and moiré potential depth.
-Here we focus on small $d$ and deep potential, in particular $V_m/W=1.6$.
+The phase diagram scanning a range of gate separation $d$ and moiré potential depth is shown in Fig.~\ref{fig:phaseDiagram}.
+In this section, we focus on small $d$ and deep potential, in particular $V_m/W=1.6$.
 We find a stripe phase at $d=0.3\,a_B^*$ as illustrated in Fig.~\ref{fig:spinNcharge}.

 In the charge density plot, we identify periodically spaced regions of suppressed charge density.
 Simultaneously, the spin density shows checkerboard AFM order, interrupted by domain walls that lie within the stripe regions.
 These domain walls introduce a $\pi$ phase shift in the AFM order.
 This state is consistent with the stripe phase found in the Hubbard model at zero temperature~\cite{Zheng_Science2017,Xu_PRR2022}.
 Following the literature, we refer to this as a linear stripe phase\cite{Xu_JPCM2011, Zheng_Science2017}.
 Within each stripe period along a row, there is approximately one hole on average, characterizing this configuration as a filled stripe\cite{Zheng_Science2017}.